Wave, Particle, or a Third Possibility?: The Distribution of Mass Among the DEO Points

-\begin{enumerate} \item At negative clustor points the mass is $-m$, and the momentum factor, $\sqrt{2\,m\,E}$, would be imaginary unless the energy is also negative. \item Consider potential functions, $V(x)$, such as the harmonic oscillator potential, that are proportional to $m$.
+\begin{enumerate} \item At negative DEO points the mass has the negative value $-m$, and the momentum factor, $\sqrt{2\,m\,E}$, would be imaginary if the energy were not also negative. \item Consider potential functions, $V(x)$, such as the harmonic oscillator potential, that are proportional to $m$.
 For such potentials both terms, $T$ and $V$, on the right side of the energy equation~\eqref{energy x-deriv} are negative when the mass is negative.
-Therefore this equation yields a negative energy, $E$, for negative clustor points. \item For this same class of potential functions, Schr\"odinger's equation~\eqref{Schr eqn 1dof} and its solutions are invariant with respect to simultaneous sign changes of $m$ and $E$. \end{enumerate}
+Therefore this equation yields a negative energy, $E$, for negative DEO points. \item For this same class of potential functions, Schr\"odinger's equation~\eqref{Schr eqn 1dof} and its solutions are invariant with respect to simultaneous sign changes of $m$ and $E$. \end{enumerate}

-Similar considerations with regard to the Coulomb potential and a clustor's electric charge imply that charge should be distributed among the clustor points in the same way that mass is distributed, i.e., with opposite signs at positive and negative clustor points.
+Similar considerations with regard to the Coulomb potential and a DEO's electric charge imply that charge should be distributed among the DEO points in the same way that mass is distributed, \emph{i.e.}, with opposite signs at positive and negative DEO points.

 It is hoped that the concepts of negative mass and energy introduced here will find a natural interpretation in a relativistic version of the theory of discrete extension.
-Just as negative energy electron states in the Dirac electron theory were able to be re-interpreted as positive energy anti-particle states, it is anticipated that a similar re-interpretation for negative clustor points will be possible.
+Just as negative energy electron states in the Dirac electron theory were able to be re-interpreted as positive energy anti-particle states, it is anticipated that a similar re-interpretation for negative DEO points will be possible.
 Furthermore, given the equivalence of mass and energy in a relativistic theory, the issues of negative mass and negative energy would be expected to be resolved simultaneously.

-In the theory of discrete extension, space is occupied by countless, far-flung pairs of positive and negative clustor points associated with a myriad of highly activated clustors, free and otherwise.
-As illustrated in figure~\ref{free clustor world-line mod activ}, these pairs spontaneously appear and disappear from space as prescribed by the equations of clustor dynamics.
+In the theory of discrete extension, space is occupied by countless, far-flung pairs of positive and negative DEO points associated with a myriad of highly activated DEOs, free and otherwise.
+As illustrated in figure~\ref{free DEO world-line mod activ}, these pairs spontaneously appear and disappear from space as prescribed by the equations of DEO dynamics.
 This activity resembles the activity of virtual particle/antiparticle pairs in relativistic quantum field theory.
-Therefore, it is conjectured that clustor point pairs and virtual particle/antiparticle pairs would have similar implications regarding the nature of the quantum vacuum.
+Therefore, it is conjectured that DEO point pairs and virtual particle/antiparticle pairs would have similar implications regarding the nature of the quantum vacuum.